 A glazier by trade, Clint has combined his expertise in this area with his abseiling competence.
 Known for his punctuality and time management, which, combined with his speed and tenacity, makes him a valued member of the Abseil team.
 During his time at Abseil Access he has mastered a number of areas including geotechnical work, building maintenance and dairy plant inspection.

-FACTS: Class 1 and Class 6 drivers license; Red Cross First Aid Certificate; Level 3 IRANZ
+FACTS: IRAANZ Level 3, Class 1, 6 drivers license; Red Cross First Aid Certificate

 PROJECT MANAGER / CHRISTCHURCH